8 Best Instagrammable Yosemite Photo Spots

 Half Dome is arguably the most iconic view of the park.
 And one of the most stunning spots to view Yosemite’s Half Dome is from Glacier Point.

-There are two ways to get to the lookout: by a 4-mile hike or by bus or car depending on the season.
 The south wall of Glacier Point is a great place to catch a sunrise photo with the sun coming up right over Half Dome.
 You will almost definitely be sharing this photo spot with other Yosemite goers though, so don’t expect to have the place to yourself.
 (Yes, even at 6am!)

-Another great unobstructed view for Half Dome is between the Village Store and Ahwahnee Hotel in the Yosemite Valley.
+If Glacier Point Road is closed and you don’t feel like a 4-mile hike, another great unobstructed view for Half Dome is between the Village Store and Ahwahnee Hotel in the Yosemite Valley.

-Go on a Yosemite Half Dome Backpacking Adventure
+Join Our Yosemite Half Dome Backpacking Adventure

 2 Bridal Veil Falls